-Circular Mound Altar (Yuan Qiu Tan, 圜丘坛) is the place where the emperor held a winter ceremony to worship the heavens.
-Built in 1530, the whole altar is an open-air three-story round stone terrace with white marble panels.
+The circular Mound Altar (Yuan Qiu Tan, 圜丘坛) is the place where the emperor held a winter ceremony to worship the heavens.
+Built-in 1530, the whole altar is an open-air three-story round stone terrace with white marble panels.

 Standing on the round stone in the middle of the uppermost layer of the altar, your voice will sound loud even if you whisper.
 Therefore, when the emperor spoke there, his loud voice was like the one from heaven, making the ceremony solemn and mysterious.

 People in ancient times believed that the number 9 was the extreme of all positive numbers, which meant supreme power.
 They believed that the emperor was the Son of Heaven, so the entire Circular Mound Altar used a multiple of 9 to represent the authority of the emperor.
 All the numbers of the decorations of the altar, like slates and steps, are 9 or multiples of 9, implying the imperial throne.